project-husky/husky/README.md

 | [XDS](docs/XDS.md) | ITI-18,ITI-41,ITI-43 | Exchange of documents                    |
 | [XUA](docs/XUA.md) | ITI-40               | Provide identity assertions              |

+## eMed Module

+## CDA validation

+This project also supports validation of CDA documents using schema, schematron and PDF validation.
+Details on how to use this feature can be found [here](docs/CDA_Validation.md).

 ## Former release notes